parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Arthropods/01_Arachnology.md

 1. KQED and PBS Digital Studios.
 “Deep Look: Explore big scientific mysteries by going incredibly small.”
 YouTube, September 26, 2014. https://www.youtube.com/@KQEDDeepLook.
    * ———.
 "Daddy Longlegs Risk Life ... and Especially Limb ... to Survive | Deep Look."
 Video, YouTube, August 22, 2017. https://youtu.be/tjDmH8zhp6o.
    * ———.
 "For These Tiny Spiders, It's Sing or Get Served | Deep Look."
 Video, YouTube, October 4, 2016. https://youtu.be/y7qMqAgCqME.
    * ———.
+"How Ticks Dig In With a Mouth Full of Hooks | Deep Look."
+Video, YouTube, March 20, 2018. https://youtu.be/_IoOJu2_FKE.
+   * ———.
+"Is a Spider's Web a Part of Its Mind? | Deep Look."
+Video, YouTube, September 21, 2020. https://youtu.be/rpwkgMX4IlQ.
+   * ———.
 "Meet the Dust Mites, Tiny Roommates That Feast On Your Skin | Deep Look."
 Video, YouTube, April 5, 2016. https://youtu.be/ACrLMtPyRM0.
    * ———.
-"How Ticks Dig In With a Mouth Full of Hooks | Deep Look."
-Video, YouTube, March 20, 2018. https://youtu.be/_IoOJu2_FKE.
+"Scorpions Are Predators With a Sensitive Side | Deep Look."
+Video, YouTube, May 4, 2021. https://youtu.be/3jtm9BdnE1U.
    * ———.
 "Tarantulas Take Hooking Up to the Next Level | Deep Look."
 Video, YouTube, November 5, 2019. https://youtu.be/5gOKd4cqFaY.
    * ———.
 "These Face Mites Really Grow on You | Deep Look."
 Video, YouTube, May 21, 2019. https://youtu.be/YW2eGaUzq7E.
+   * ———.
+"These Mites Rain Down To Save Your Strawberries | Deep Look."
+Video, YouTube, January 26, 2021. https://youtu.be/Q1XFi9r3dIE.
    * ———.
 "Turret Spiders Launch Sneak Attacks From Tiny Towers | Deep Look."
 Video, YouTube, January 15, 2019. https://youtu.be/9bEjYunwByw.
    * ———.
 "Why the Male Black Widow is a Real Home Wrecker | Deep Look."
 Video, YouTube, January 9, 2018. https://youtu.be/NpJNeGqExrc.
 1. Kusmer, Anna, and Elliott Kennerson.
 "Why the Male Black Widow is a Real Home Wrecker."
 Deep Look, January 9, 2018. https://www.kqed.org/science/1917913/why-the-male-black-widow-spider-is-a-real-home-wrecker.